Guide on Accredited Employer Work Visa

 • Work visa applications were made accessible on 4 July 2022

-Additionally, the AEWV plays a vital role in combatting migrant exploitation by ensuring that only accredited employers have the privilege to hire migrant workers.
+Additionally, the AEWV visa plays a vital role in combatting migrant exploitation by ensuring that only accredited employers have the privilege to hire migrant workers.

 How does an AEWV Work?